 - A headhunted candidate calls the shots.
 That makes an active candidate a much more congenial prospect.
 Not because they are desperate: far from it as their skills may be highly sought after.
 Instead, the relationship is more equal.

 Employers sometimes seem keen for us to deep dive into ‘passive’ candidate pools without any real understanding of why, or how they might attract or afford such candidates but with a vague feeling that it is what they are paying a recruiter for.

-They are not: a recruiter does their job if they find a good candidate for an employer who is right for the role while providing good service, irrespective of their source.
+They are not: a recruiter does their job if they find a good candidate for an employer who is right for the role, ideally available to commence work in a reasonable time scale, while providing good service, irrespective of their source.

 So it doesn’t matter how the candidate comes through the door and often the active candidate is a better bet.